 This is a good way of separating out the expenses related to the individual user like their Oyster card spend, spend on hotel, from their role-based spending.
 Role based spending would include paying for software subscriptions because they’re in the IT department or marketing for Facebook if the employee is in the marketing department.

 Want to find out how much a marketing campaign is costing?
 Log on to the dashboard and check out the marketing campaign’s wallet.
 The same goes if you want to find out how much of their travel and entertainment budget sales have spent.

 Compared to the traditional way of doing things, Soldo slashes admin and all but eliminates human error:

 - There are no expense reports to fill out

 - You can restrict what individual staff members can or can’t use the card for, so there’s no need to police your expense policy manually

 - There’s no need to input data manually into your accounting software

 More to the point, because you don’t have to input data manually to complete your accounting records, you’ll have greater visibility not just when it comes to spending, but also of the business’ financial health as a whole.
-And, as we’ll explain in our webinar, better financial data gives you more control and helps you make better financial decisions.
+And, as we explained in our webinar, better financial data gives you more control and helps you make better financial decisions.